snowdayclub/mosquitto-docker/README.md

-# Mosquitto on Docker Examples
+# Mosquitto on Docker Container

 This repo provides sample configurations for eclipse-mosquitto on docker with following settings: